Staying safe during tornado season

 - If you’re caught outside, you should lie flat in a depression, a ditch, or on other low ground and wait for the storm to pass.

-The information included here was obtained from sources believed to be reliable, however Grinnell Mutual Reinsurance Company and its employees make no guarantee of results and assume no liability in connection with any training, materials, suggestions, or information provided.
+The information included here was obtained from sources believed to be reliable, however Grinnell Mutual Reinsurance Company, SI, and its employees make no guarantee of results and assume no liability in connection with any training, materials, suggestions, or information provided.
 It is the user’s responsibility to confirm compliance with any applicable local, state, or federal regulations.
-Information obtained from or via Grinnell Mutual Reinsurance Company should not be used as the basis for legal advice or other advice, but should be confirmed with alternative sources.
+Information obtained from or via Grinnell Mutual Reinsurance Company, SI, should not be used as the basis for legal advice or other advice, but should be confirmed with alternative sources.